aglv/OPC/README.md

-# OPC
-Script to compile libopc universal binary as a static OS X framework, and compiled binaries
+This repository contains a script that compiles [libopc](https://libopc.codeplex.com) as an OS X universal binary static framework, along with the latest version of the produced frameworks (release and debug versions).